 We will have a School Council represented by children from year 1 through to year 6 and all are elected democratically each academic year.
-In our first year, the principle of democracy will be explored through our topic based curriculum.
+In our first year, the principle of democracy is explored through our topic based curriculum.
 Pupils in the oldest year groups will have the opportunity to apply for and become house captains for the school year.
 Their roles will include taking on roles of responsibility for the wider school, including doing tours of the school for new parents, supporting younger children at lunchtime and play time, helping in the school office delivering messages.
 The principle of democracy is explored further through our topic based curriculum.

 We will also have an annual questionnaire for children on a variety of topics.
 The results will then be fed back to leadership and staff where actions are created to respond to the children’s views.

 The Rule of Law

 The importance of laws/rules, whether they be those that govern the class, the school or the country are consistently reinforced at Aureus Primary School through certificates being given at Celebration Assemblies, our SMSC curriculum, rewards and sanctions in the school and our diverse curriculum where children are encouraged to make the right choices.
 These combined teach the children the values and reasons behind rules and laws; that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 We also have regular visits from authorities such as the fire service and police.

 Our children are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 Children are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to do this safely through our learning on e-safety, the SMSC curriculum, our anti-bullying programme, circle time and visits from agencies like the NSPCC.